 The Engineering Society shall act in full compliance with the Ontario Human Rights Code and the Charter of Rights and Freedoms and thus shall not discriminate between applicants on the grounds of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, age, record of offences, marital status, family status, religion, and handicap.

-Any information provided that is in violation of the Ontario Human Rights Code or the Charter of Rights and Freedoms shall not be considered when evaluating an applicant.
-All applicants must use EngSoc Apply, the online application system, unless otherwise stated in this Policy Manual.
+Any information provided that is in violation of the Ontario Human Rights Code or the Charter of Rights and Freedoms shall not be considered when evaluating an applicant

+The Engineering Society seeks to provide opportunities for engineering students to develop a wide range of employment skills and experiences.
+Thus, prior EngSoc experience shall not be a prerequisite for any EngSoc position.
+However, experience may be a consideration for a hiring committee, notwithstanding the fundamental goal of providing as many opportunities for personal growth to as many different engineering students as possible.

+All Hiring Committees and Applicants must use the Engineering Society Dashboard (EngSoc Dash), the online application system, unless otherwise stated in this Policy Manual or with consultation with the Director of Human Resources or Vice President of Student Affairs.

+FREC hiring is the only permanent exception whereby all applications are submitted by email to the Chief FREC, Orientation Chair, or Action-Tech-Plant Manager.

+The Director of Human Resources shall be responsible for the management of the online application system and will have the ability to review postings and applications for inappropriate/irrelevant information.

 Eligibility

-Unless otherwise stated in the specific description of a position, or at the discretion of the Chair of the hiring team, a candidate must be a member of the Engineering Society of Queen's University to be eligible to hold an Engineering Society appointed position.
+Unless otherwise stated in the specific description of a position, or at the discretion of the Chair of the Hiring Committee, a candidate must be a member of the Engineering Society of Queen's University to be eligible to hold an Engineering Society appointed position.

+A member of the AMS or SGPS who is not also a member of the Engineering Society may be eligible to hold an Engineering Society position at the discretion of the Chair of the Hiring Committee, though priority should be given to Engineering Society members who fully qualify for a given position.

 The eligibility and qualifications required for each position must be clearly assessed and advertised when recruiting candidates.

+The eligibility and qualifications should be fully present in any official job posting.

 Students holding paid summer positions with the Engineering Society must be returning to Queen’s University as a part-time or fulltime student and as a member of the Engineering Society or Alma Mater Society, in the ensuing academic year.

-Students who have worked in the service for the previous year, but are not returning Engineering Society or AMS members, may be eligible to be hired during the summer months.
+Students who have worked in a service for the academic year, but are not returning Engineering Society or AMS members, may be eligible to be hired during the summer months.
 This decision is subject to the approval of the Vice President of Operations and will only be made in cases where a service is impeded from fully functioning due to a lack of available staff or lack of experienced staff members and where additional staff are deemed necessary.

 Eligibility of Previous Volunteers and Employers

-No student may serve in the same position, excluding service staff, for more than one term, unless the Hiring Committee decides that none of the other applicants are in any way capable of satisfying the job description, or if there are some other extraordinary circumstances.
+No student may serve in the same position, excluding service staff(reference B.3.5 for specific limitations) and larger teams without a defined maximum membership, for more than one term, unless the Hiring Committee decides that none of the other applicants are in any way capable of satisfying the job description, or if there are some other extraordinary circumstances.
 In the event that an individual re-applies for a position they previously held and is the only applicant, hiring for the position must be re-opened.
 Should there be no further applicants; the individual may then be rehired.